-Indians love going high on weed: Delhi and Mumbai on the top of the list
+Indians love going high on weed: Delhi, Mumbai top the list

 Lucknow: According to the recent study Indians love to get high on weed.
 In 2018, the country’s two biggest cities: New Delhi and Mumbai, consumed 38.2 tonnes and 32.4 tonnes of marijuana, respectively among the highest in the world, according to a study by the German data firm ABCD.